Maillol/cricri/doc/index.rst

 Welcome to Cricri's documentation
 =================================

-cricri is a test scenario generator.
-You define steps using TestState class.
+cricri is a test scenario generator for testing Python module or services written in any language through its API.
-Each step has input method, set of tests methods, and one or multiple previous steps. cricri finds all paths in the steps and generates one Test Case for each path.
-You can disable test steps depending on the path traveled.

 Installation